Parent Family Weekend Frequently Asked Questions

 Frequently Asked Questions

-Parent & Family weekend will be held October 9-10, 2020.
+Parent & Family weekend will be held October 13th and October 14th, 2023.
 This is a great time to visit your student’s college home.
 Many fun and educational activities are prepared for the weekend so your family can have a great time together while learning more about Montana State University.

 Historically, parents of freshman are our biggest group of attendees.
 However, we would encourage all family members to consider joining the fun.
 One of the biggest goals at MSU is to increase retention and there is a lot of evidence that family support is crucial.
 By visiting campus annually (or more), having a personal recognition of the buildings where your student takes classes and the places that they eat and hang out, meeting their friends and faculty, spending time in the community—really feeling what it is like to be an MSU student – we are confident that you will have the tools to advocate to and for your student should something happen that shakes their resolve.
 The weekend is a great way to meet the families of your student’s friends and to make new friends yourself.
 And if you still need convincing, you should attend because it’s a whole lot of fun!